-- (a) This clause applies to a dispute regarding - a matter arising under this award; or (i) - (ii) the QES. - An employee who is a party to the dispute may appoint a representative for the purposes of the procedures in this clause if the representative is a union entitled to represent the employee's industrial interests. - In the first instance, the parties to the dispute must try to resolve the dispute at the workplace level, by discussions between the employee and the relevant supervisors or management, or both. - If discussions at the workplace level do not resolve the dispute, a party to the dispute may refer (d) the matter to the commission. - (e) The commission may deal with the dispute as follows - the commission may first attempt to resolve the dispute as it considers appropriate, (i) including mediation, conciliation, expressing an opinion or making a recommendation; - if the commission does not resolve the dispute under clause 8.1(e)(i), the commission may (ii) then deal with the dispute in accordance with its jurisdiction under the Act.
+- (b) An employee who is a party to the dispute may appoint a representative for the purposes of the procedures in this clause if the representative is a union entitled to represent the employee's industrial interests. - (c) In the first instance, the parties to the dispute must try to resolve the dispute at the workplace level, by discussions between the employee and the relevant supervisors or management, or both. - (d) If discussions at the workplace level do not resolve the dispute, a party to the dispute may refer the matter to the commission. - (e) The commission may deal with the dispute as follows- - (i) the commission may first attempt to resolve the dispute as it considers appropriate, including mediation, conciliation, expressing an opinion or making a recommendation; - (ii) if the commission does not resolve the dispute under clause 8.1(e)(i), the commission may then deal with the dispute in accordance with its jurisdiction under the Act.